 Like all of Cymbiotika’s products, Synergy Liposomal Vitamin C is organic, vegan, and naturally derived.

-If your wellness goals include improving your mood, getting glowing skin, and feeling better each day, consider adding vitamin C to your daily nutrient intake routine and experience the difference for yourself.
+If your wellness goals include improving your mood, getting glowing skin, and feeling better each day, consider adding vitamin C or other organic beauty supplements to your daily nutrient intake routine and experience the difference for yourself.

 Journal of the American Academy of Dermatology.
 Adult Scurvy. https://pubmed.ncbi.nlm.nih.gov/10570371/